professorphong/SummerResearch17/README.md

 # SummerResearch17
-This is a repository for a Mathematics Summer Research Project
+This is a repository for a Mathematics Summer Research Project at Goucher College.